Case Studies

 Plus, people trust their opinions!
 So when you are able to get an influencer interested and recommending your products, it’s likely that their followers will take that opinion influence and try them out!

 Through a UGC advanced platform such as Flowbox is very easy to identify who would be your best influencer!
+Book a demo to discover more.

-It is all very well knowing what kind of influencers you wish to get onboard your brand, but you need to know where to look.
+It is all very well knowing what kind of influencers you wish to get on board your brand, but you need to know where to look.
 The market is not restricted only to celebrities, and there are influencers out there that, although they might boast smaller audiences, actually have great engagement rates.
 Here is a list of places or tools to use to get recruiting:

 You need to be aware of current trends and boosted content.
 The best way to do this is to manually search trending hashtags that are relevant to your brand; see which influencers are using them and reach out to them perhaps via an Instagram direct message.
-Before you reach out to them however, be sure to do your research on them; see if their aesthetic aligns with your brand and if they share the same niche.
+Before you reach out to them, however, be sure to do your research on them; see if their aesthetic aligns with your brand and if they share the same niche.

 Don’t forget to check their follower numbers and engagement rates, which you can do through an Instagram engagement calculator.
 There is no use reaching out to someone with little to no engagement rate!

 You can utilize Google in a multitude of ways to find influencers.
-Google search alerts for example, is a software where you can set alerts for keywords relating to your brand.
-This enables you to find people who are talking about your brand, industry, niche, and everything in-between.
+Google Search Alerts, for example, is a software where you can set alerts for keywords relating to your brand.
+This enables you to find people who are talking about your brand, industry, niche, and everything in between.

 Bloggers tend to promote their own content on social media, so usually they have a strong, engaged following behind them anyway.
 The manual approach would be searching your keywords that relate to your brand or products along with “blog” and searching for the top blogs.
-In addition to reaching out to these bloggers you can also go through their following to see if they have connections with any other influencers you can contact.

 There are many platforms out there available that can help you find influencers for your brand while taking out a large proportion of the heavy lifting.
 Some examples include Voila Norbert, Mailshake and Respona.

 Your website needs to be accessible to influencers and have resources available if they wish to get in contact with you.
 It’s worth adding a link to an influencer landing page which should show how you would like to collaborate with potential influencers and leave some contact information.
-This is a great way to save you the effort of trying to reach out to influencers and gives them the opportunity to come to you.
+This is a great way to save you the effort of trying to reach out to influencers and allow them to come to you.

 This may seem like a little bit of a long shot but it is certainly worth covering all bases.
 With tools that allow you to search by industry and position, the task of finding relevant influencers suddenly seems less daunting.
-Try searching for key titles such as ‘blogger’ or ‘content creator’ and additionally you can narrow it down further by selecting the relevant industry.
-LinkedIn adds that sense of professionalism that Instagram may lack, so it instantly boosts your company profile.
-Just don’t forget to make it easy to discover your brand from your own LinkedIn page!
+Try searching for key titles such as ‘blogger’ or ‘content creator’ and additionally, you can narrow it down further by selecting the relevant industry.

 If you want to get a better idea of the platforms before throwing yourself in with the professionals, these are some of the characteristics which you should consider when seeking influencers for your brand:

-Let’s not get sidetracked with how many followers or how many deals with well-known brands an influencer has: if they don’t share values with your brand, the collaboration will come across as a fake and consumers will notice.
-You need to look at an influencer’s career, how they’ve developed over time, the causes which they support and their outlook on life.
+You need to look at an influencer’s career, how they’ve developed over time, the causes they support and their outlook on life.
 When an influencer doesn’t share the vision of a brand which they associate themselves with, the outcome often involves a loss of credibility for both parties.
-By contrast, when there is a sharing of principles and values, the relationship is natural – people can see that.
-The promoted product should seem like something that the influencer would actually use or recommend.

 “Usually it’s me who selects the brands because I like their products … I don’t say yes to everything, I accept work from brands whose products I genuinely like.
 I’m not going to showcase something which I myself wouldn’t wear.”